 The College will provide employees who work with hazardous chemicals an opportunity to receive medical attention, including any follow-up examinations which the examining physician determines to be necessary, whenever an employee:

 Individuals with life threatening emergencies should call the Campus Security Office to have an ambulance summoned.
 Security can be reached at 825-2109 (Knight Campus), 333-7035 (Flanagan Campus),455-6050 (Providence Campus) or 851-1620 (Newport Campus).
 All accidents resulting in injuries which require medical treatment (including first aid) should be reported immediately to Security.
-The injured employee may seek treatment at a emergency room, at the Pawtucket or Warwick location of OH + R or at his/her own physician.
+The injured employee may seek treatment Concentra of Warwick and Providence, Rhode Island.

 Where medical consultations or examinations are provided the examining physician shall be provided with the following information: